neurobagel/documentation/docs/getting_started.md

 The following sections will show you at a high level how to deploy and use the
 Neurobagel tools on your own hardware.

-If you want to go more in depth on the technical architecture and options to configure Neurobagel for your use case, refer to [configuration section](config.md#deployment).
+For more details on the technical architecture and options to configure Neurobagel for your deployment context, refer to the [Configuration section](config.md).

 Whether you just want to try them out or deploy them for other users, the setup is the same.

-## Prerequisites
+## Requirements

 Neurobagel tools are provided as Docker containers and are launched with docker compose.